AI Employee Onboarding: Cut Ramp Time Fast.

 Measuring onboarding success

-The 5 metrics that matter
+The 5 metrics that actually matter

 2. Onboarding completion rate.
 What percentage of new hires finish all required onboarding tasks within the expected timeframe?
 If people are not completing training, the content might be too long, irrelevant, or poorly timed.
+AI-personalized onboarding consistently hits 85-95% completion rates versus 40-60% for one-size-fits-all programs.

 3. New hire satisfaction score.
 Survey new hires at day 7, day 30, and day 90.
 Ask: “How prepared do you feel to do your job?” and “What was missing from your onboarding?”
 Keep it short — three to five questions maximum.
+This data feeds directly into your employee engagement strategy.

 4. Time to first contribution.
 When does the new hire ship their first feature, close their first deal, or complete their first independent project?
 This is a stronger signal than time-to-productivity because it is concrete and measurable.